ilyankou/cc-gpx/README.md

 # CC-GPX: Extracting High-Quality Annotated Geospatial Data from Common Crawl

-📜 This is the official code repository for the pre-print titled 'CC-GPX: Extracting High-Quality Annotated Geospatial Data from Common Crawl' and published on arXiv: https://arxiv.org/abs/2405.11039
+📄 This is the official code repository for the pre-print titled 'CC-GPX: Extracting High-Quality Annotated Geospatial Data from Common Crawl' and published on arXiv: https://arxiv.org/abs/2405.11039

-**Authors:** [Ilya Ilyankou](https://ilyankou.com), [Meihui Wang](https://github.com/Ceciliawangwang), Dr James Haworth and Dr Stefano Cavazzi
+✍️ Authors: [Ilya Ilyankou](https://ilyankou.com), [Meihui Wang](https://github.com/Ceciliawangwang), Stefano Cavazzi, and James Haworth

 ## Abstract
 The Common Crawl (CC) corpus is the largest open web crawl